-3. Kaitiakitanga me te Whakahaere
+3. Kaitiakitanga me te Whakahaere | Governance 'and Oversight

-Governance and Oversight

-3.1 Governance and oversight principles
+3.1 Governance and Oversight Principles

 Te Pūkenga Risk and Audit Committee (RAC) is responsible for overseeing the establishment of effective systems of internal control to provide reasonable assurance that financial and non-financial objectives of Te Pūkenga are achieved.
-Executing this responsibility includes the establishment of an internal audit function in accordance with this framework document.
+Executing this responsibility includes the establishment and operation of an internal audit function in accordance with this Charter.